hannutt/FlaskApi/README.md

 EXPORT SQLITE TABLE TO CSV FILE

 The program can export SQLITE database table data to a csv file.
 The opened database and database table are passed to the python function, after which the function uses the Pandas library's read_sql and to_csv methods to read the table data and transfer it to the csv file.
+The user can also omit the column names from the csv-file by clicking the checkbox and selecting the desired separator from the drop-down menu.
+The delimiter defaults to , if the user does not make a selection.

+User selections are passed as parameters to Panda's to_csv method.

 BACKUP SQLITE DATABASE